HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/index.md

 Hello, I am Hyunseong Kim.

 As an undergraduate student, I am pursuing a physics degree, and mathematics minor degree in [GIST](https://www.gist.ac.kr/kr/main.html) \(Gwangju Institute of Science and Technology\).
 I am mainly focused on computational approach to physcis problems, especially simulation and efficient algorithms.
-You can see my [CV](https://hyunseong-kim.github.io/cv){: .btn .mr-2 }.

 * Department: Physics and Photonics
 * Research identifier
     * Orcid: [0000-0002-4876-7820](https://orcid.org/0000-0002-4876-7820)
     * Krid: 12673381

 In progress, and miscellaneous works are updated on Github or Linkedin pages.